ADDP: Learning General Representations for Image Recognition and Generation with Alternating Denoising Diffusion Process: Method

 \subsection{Learning the Denoising Process}

-Given the proposed alternating denoising diffusion process, our model can be optimized to minimize the evidence lower bound (ELBO) of $\log p_\theta(x_0)$.
-Concretely, the training objectives can be divided into the following terms (see Appendix for derivation)

-where $D_{\mathrm{KL}}$ is KL divergence. $L_\mathrm{VQ}$ corresponds to the training of VQ tokenizer, which is omitted in our training because a pre-trained VQ tokenizer is used. $L_{0:T}$ are used to optimize our model parameters $\theta$. $p_\theta$ is given by Eq.~\eqref{equ:p2t}.
+Given the proposed alternating denoising diffusion process, \name~can be optimized through minimizing the evidence lower bound (ELBO) of $\log p_\theta(x_0)$, which consists of the following terms: where $D_{\mathrm{KL}}$ is KL divergence. $L_\mathrm{VQ}$ corresponds to the training of VQ tokenizer, which is omitted in our training because a pre-trained VQ tokenizer is used. $L_{1:T+1}$ are used to optimize our model parameters $\theta$. $p_\theta$ is given by Eq.~\eqref{equ:p2t}.
+Please see Appendix for detailed derivation.

-\textbf{Training Target.~} Like previous MIM methods~\cite{he2022masked,bao2022beit}, we only optimize the loss $L_t$ on masked tokens (\ie, unreliable regions with $m_{t+1} = 1$).
-Following the reparameterization trick in VQ-Diffusion~\cite{gu2022vector}, $L_t$ can be further simplified as (see Appendix for derivation)
+\textbf{Training Target.~} Like previous MIM methods~\citep{he2022masked,bao2022beit}, we only optimize the loss $L_t$ on masked tokens (\ie, unreliable regions with $m_{t} = 1$).
+Following the reparameterization trick in VQ-Diffusion~\citep{gu2022vector}, $L_t$ can be further simplified as